JennyLi66/JennyLi66/README.md

 ### Hi there 👋

+I'm Jennny.
+This is my Github.
+I like many lovely things in the world.

 <!--
 **JennyLi66/JennyLi66** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.